 South African Law considers certain factors in establishing the existence of an employment relationship.

 The most important aspect to consider is the legislative definition of an employee.
-Here we look at legislation such as the Basic Conditions of Employment Act, as well as, the Labour Relations Act.
+Here we look at legislation such as the Basic Conditions of Employment Act, as well as the Labour Relations Act.
 These Acts define an employee as any person who works for another or the State and who is entitled to receive remuneration for that work.[1]
 The definition goes further and includes any person who assists in carrying on or conducting the business of an employer.[2]
 However, this definition excludes those individuals who perform these tasks as independent contractors.[3]
-Here we can see that the definition of an employee is quite a broad one, as such in most circumstances it is easy for individuals to fall within this category.
+Here we can see that the definition of an employee is quite a broad one; as such, in most circumstances, it is easy for individuals to fall within this category.

 South African legislation is not the only place we look to when attempting to identify an employment relationship.
 This may be taken a step further by looking at the rulings made by the judiciary.
-Here a judicial test has been put into place, which allows for two outright tests and another which is a combination of the two.
+Here, a judicial test has been put into place, which allows for two outright tests and another, which is a combination of the two.

 The first distinct test is that of the control test.
 This test holds that the more control the person has, the less likely that person is an employee.
-The alternate test is that of the organization test, here the more a person is integrated into the organization, the higher the chances of the person being an employee.
+The alternate test is that of the organization test; here, the more a person is integrated into the organization, the higher the chances of the person being an employee.
 There is also a test which is known as the dominant impression test, this is a test which is a combination of both the control and the organization test.

 The final aspect which should be considered is the definition of an employee in terms of the Code of Good Practice.
 The Code of Good Practice is not specific legislation, but it exists to support the legislation.
-As such one may be guided by it, but one cannot use it as your only source.
+As such, one may be guided by it, but one cannot use it as your only source.

 It is clear that although there is a broad definition of an employment relationship, it is not a straightforward process to make this determination.

-Should you have any labour-related matters or merely require some guidance in terms of labour-related matters,
+Should you have any labour-related matters or merely require some guidance in terms of labour-related matters, contact us and we will gladly assist you.

 Saeedah Salie